alexUXUI/react-testing-2020/README.md

 2. An input form to name new list items
 3. A submit button to add the new items to the list

-Let's write a test that renders our `<TodoList />` component, and then inspects the HTML within the `container` div that gets returned from the render Method.
+Let's update our test so that it renders our `<TodoList />` component, and then inspects the HTML within the `container` div that gets returned from the render Method.

 ```tsx
 test('Should have the necessary elements', () => {